 Not only did Shopify manage to become one of the top e-commerce platforms and attract hundreds of thousands of new sellers last year, but it also has an annual revenue estimate of $2.86 billion.
 And according to the current forecasts, Shopify may end 2021 with $3.61 billion in revenue.

 18. Shopify offers multiple analytics tools.

 Does Shopify have analytics?
 Like any other modern online sales platform that wants to stay afloat and remain competitive, Shopify offers its own analytics solution.
-This tool enables merchants insight into their total sales, conversion rates, average order value, returning customer rates, and a good amount of other information needed to run and improve an online business.
+This tool gives merchants insight into their total sales, conversion rates, average order value, returning customer rates, and the amount of other information needed to run and improve an online business.
 Additionally, multiple analytics tools are available in Shopify’s App Store.

 19. More than 7,000 businesses use Shopify Plus.

 This Shopify feature offers merchants the opportunity to automate some aspects of their business, customize their online store, and increase their effectiveness.
-Victoria Beckham, Lorenzi Milano, Bremont, and The Wool Company are just some of the premium brands that use Plus.
+Rebecca Minkoff, LeSportSac, and Fashion Nova are some of the billion-dollar brands using it.